IasonSar/BAD/README.md

 About
 -----
 BAD (BarrettHand AUTh Driver) is a basic driver, that provides the necessary functionalities in order to control the robotic hand BarrettHand under Linux.
 This driver does not provide real time capabilites yet.
-BAD has been developed during my diploma thesis in Aristotle University of Thessaloniki (AUTh) and is open source software.
+BAD has been developed during a diploma thesis in Aristotle University of Thessaloniki (AUTh) and is open source software.

 Dependencies
 ------------
--Required:
+- Required:
  - PCAN Linux Driver (for Peak-Systems hardware)
  - PCAN-Basic API
 - Optional